Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/brambl_query.md

 * `height` the height of the block to get.
 The height of the genesis block 1.
 * `timeoutMillis`  The maximum number of milliseconds to wait.
 The default value will be 2000 (2 seconds).
 * `confidenceFactor` is 1 minus the probability that a block will be reorged.
 The default value will be 0.9999999.

+#### Returns

+A `BlockV2.Full` that contains the block header and block body for the block with at specified height.

+#### Error

+The errors that the method/function will be able to produce include:

+* No properly configured Genus service
+* Unable to send request to Genus service
+* The Genus service returned an error
+* The Genus service did not return a result before the timeout happened

 #### Testing Procedure